 During the investigation, police found 12 unregistered firearms from the 1980s.

-The Palestinian Authority explained that the weapons were gifts from representatives of the then communist Czechoslovakia.
+Palestinian Authority officials explained the guns were gifts from officials of what used to be communist Czechoslovakia.

 And the plastic explosives also were gifts?Tzvi Ben-Gedalyahu